Getaway Curl Set

 I’ve been loving their Bb.
 Hairdresser’s Invisible Oil Primer for a year now, but have felt like it’s not been great at revitalizing my waves – even making them straighter!
 So I’ve been eyeing the Curl Primer on the notion that it does everything the Invisible Oil Primer does but is better for textured hair.

-What sets the two primers apart the most is that the Curl Primer does leave a little bit of grit/product feel.
-I suspect it’s the “Hydrasculpt Blend”.
-Although I’m not fond of the grit, it’s probably needed to be able to help shape the curls?
+One notable difference between the Curl Primer and its counterpart is the slight grit or product feel it leaves behind, likely attributed to the “Hydrasculpt Blend.”
+Although I’m not fond of the grit, it’s probably needed to be able to help shape the curls.
 Despite the grit, which is sensed when it’s dried, it’s easy to detangle the hair.
 However, the grit may be its downfall, as it does make the hair have a “product-feel” to it after a few days of use.
 If you’re looking for a lighter leave-in conditioner, I’d say to primarily stick to the oil primer.

 Curl Defining Cream

 This curl cream is recommended towards medium to thick hair.
-I was excited to try this one to see how it compares to other curl defining creams that I’ve tried.
-As the name suggests, it’s supposed to give curls some hold, de-frizz and it’s even got UV-filters and nourishing ingredients to help moisturize hair.
-From my understanding, this is the reformulated version.
+I was excited to try this one to see how it compares to other curl-defining creams that I’ve tried.
+As the name suggests, it’s supposed to offer curls promises of hold, frizz reduction, UV protection, and nourishment.
+With a reformulated formula, it aims to moisturize while providing styling benefits.

 I’ve tried using different amounts but if I use too little it does nothing for my hair.
 If I use some more it does more of what it says… But for the cost of needing to wash your hair the next day as the results don’t last very long.
 I’m guessing it’s the porosity of my hair?
 Something isn’t working properly.
 In other words: it’s not for me.